7 Reasons to Hire a Birth Doula

 Your birth doula can help you create a birth plan if you don’t already have one.
 They can also review your birth plan and ask you questions to refine your plan.
 For instance, if you say you don’t want an epidural, your doula might ask under which circumstances would you change your mind, if any?

 Your doula can also provide feedback on how to advocate for yourself during labor and delivery.
 Using our previous example, your care provider may suggest an epidural.
 Doulas can help you prepare beforehand so you remain confident in your choice.
 They want you to understand that you can say no, or change your mind!
-Knowing what your limits are ahead of time will help you to advocate for yourself.
+Knowing what your choices are ahead of time will help you to advocate for yourself.

-3. Doulas know what you need when you need it
+3. Doulas know what you need, when you need it

 Doulas also have several tools they use to make labor a little sweeter.
 Massage, aromatherapy, and breathing techniques are often used to ease the stress of labor.
 They may also be a source of comfort and direction for any other people in the room, such as partners and family members.